tooevangelist/flexible-jekyll/speakers-guide.md

 ## Who are the speakers normally?
 Our and my humble ambition is to have the speakers as diverse as possible with each devrel meetup focusing on a 1 certain aspect of what we care about in devrel.
 In other words, devrel meetups exist to facilitate comprehensive dialogue across the industry with a focus around developer relations.
 Think of a hallway track at your favourite industry event.
 This is what we're aiming at here.

-In many ways, the event spirit is about amplifying humble voices, enabling healthy dialogue, thinking brave ideas aloud.

 The format evolves and improves with your feedback.
 So please take your time to share your thoughts with us.